Laura Kalpakian

 Laura Anne Kalpakian (born June 28, 1945) is an American author.
 She has also published under the pen names Juliet Fitzgerald and Carenna Jane Greye.
 She is known for her work in the memoir genre.

 Life and career

 Kalpakian was born in Long Beach, California, the daughter of Peggy (Kalpakian), a secretary, and William Johnson, a technical representative.
 She grew up in southern California.
 She earned her undergraduate degree from University of California, Riverside in 1967.
 After starting her career as a social worker, she earned a master's degree from the University of Delaware in 1970.
 She earned a Ph.D. in literature from the University of California, San Diego in 1977.

 She has received funding from the National Endowment of the Arts and has won a Pushcart Prize, the Pacific Northwest Booksellers Association Award, and the first Anahid Literary Award for an American writer of Armenian descent.

+Kalpakian's 1992 novel Graced Land was adapted into the TV movie The Woman Who Loved Elvis, directed by Bill Bixby and starring Roseanne Barr and Tom Arnold.

 Her sons are composer Bear McCreary and singer/musician Brendan McCreary.